-The shares represented by all properly executed and unrevoked proxies received in proper form in time for the Annual Meeting will be voted.
-Each stockholder is entitled to one vote for each share of common stock held on the Record Date.
-Our stockholders do not have cumulative voting rights.
-If you properly complete your proxy card and send it to the Company in time to vote, or submit your proxy electronically by Internet or telephone before voting closes, your proxy (one of the individuals named in the proxy card) will vote your shares as you have directed.
-If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board: (i) to elect the director nominees listed in "Election of Directors," (ii) to approve the compensation of the Company's named executive officers and (iii) for the ratification of the appointment of Ernst & Young AB as the Company's independent auditors.
+If you properly complete your proxy card and send it to the Company prior to the taking of the vote at the Annual Meeting, or submit your proxy electronically by Internet or telephone before voting closes, your proxy (one of the individuals named in the proxy card) will vote your shares as you have directed.
+If you sign the proxy card but do not make specific choices, your proxy will vote your shares as recommended by the Board: (i) to elect the director nominees listed in "Election of Directors," (ii) to approve the compensation of the Company's named executive officers, and (iii) for the ratification of the appointment of Ernst & Young AB as the Company's independent auditors for the 2016 fiscal year.